My brand new, very first, ipod classic just arrived today. YIPPEE!!!!

 Did I mention Bruce Campbell?

-For a good, fun, exciting, intriguing, entertaining ride, t
+For a good, fun, exciting, intriguing, entertaining ride, tune into Burn Notice.

 In the same spy category but world's away from Michael Weston's smooth successes is Chuck.
 Another keeper for me, this show is finally finding its solid legs in the middle of its second season.
 I've been hooked from the start, but can see the show's rhythm finally becoming consistent and reliable as it heads towards the final season two stretch.
 Cut short by last year's writers strike, the show elected not to come back on the schedule until fall 2008, setting itself up for a reboot.